 In Malorie Blackman's novel the different skin colour can of course be kept from the reader, but on stage it's immediately obvious.
 Dominic Cooke, who adapted the novel for the stage, tried several ideas to create a 'reveal' moment on stage but abandoned these early once in rehearsal.

 Dominic remarked that the world of Noughts & Crosses echoes many different settings: "There's the America of the 1950s, South Africa under apartheid, and in the handling of the Liberation Militia, the IRA of the 1970s and Eighties.
 It's remarkable how the story also speaks to people who have been divided on other than racial grounds."

 The ensemble included Ony Uhiara as Sephy and Richard Madden as Callum.

 About Dominic Cooke

 Director Dominic Cooke is a former RSC Associate Director and currently Artistic Director of the Royal Court Theatre, London.
 His most recent production for the RSC was his adaptation of Arabian Nights in winter 2009/10.
 Before that, he directed Macbeth, As You Like It, The Crucible (which won two Olivier Awards), and Pericles and The Winter's Tale which formed part of our Complete Works Festival in 2006.

-Malorie Blackman is a best-selling author of books for children and young adults.
-As well as the Noughts & Crosses trilogy, her novels include Hacker, A.N.T.I.D.O.T.E. and Thief!, which won the 1996 Young Telegraph/Fully Booked Award, as well as Pig-Heart Boy, shortlisted for the Carnegie Medal and adapted for a Bafta award-winning TV series.
+Malorie Blackman is a best-selling author of books for children and young adults and has been Children's Laureate since 2013.
+As well as the Noughts & Crosses series, her novels include Hacker, A.N.T.I.D.O.T.E. and Thief!, which won the 1996 Young Telegraph/Fully Booked Award, as well as Pig-Heart Boy, shortlisted for the Carnegie Medal and adapted for a Bafta award-winning TV series.